Mark Lygo

-Mark Lygo is a Lord Mayor of Oxford, England from November 2020.
-Since 2008 he has been a councillor of the Oxford City Council representing the Churchill, Marston and Northway wards for the Labour Party.
+Mark Lygo is a British Labour Party politician and former Lord Mayor of Oxford, England, a position he held from November 2020 to May 2022.
+Since 2008 he has been a councillor of the Oxford City Council representing the Churchill, Marston and Northway wards for Labour.
 At the council he has been an executive board member for Sport, Play, Schools Liaison & Olympics.
 Other his activities include local school governor, supporter of local charities, etc. He is also chairman of the amateur youth football club Quarry Rovers.